-An internship directed by the university providing onsite international missions experience in cooperation with the International Mission Board of the Southern Baptist Convention, Southern Baptist church partners, or other approved missionaries or agencies.
+An internship directed by the college providing on-site international missions experience in cooperation with the International Mission Board of the Southern Baptist Convention, Southern Baptist church partners, or other approved missionaries or agencies.
 The methodology will include supervised research on the culture, history, and contemporary application of missions of the proposed mission field and an on-site missions project.
 Prerequisite: Sophomore standing.
 Three semester hours credit.